mjveilleux/uvae/README.md

   - handles sql exploratory work and development
   - allows plots and statistcal analyses in R / Quarto
   - Has a Stan plugin for syntax checking and what not
-  - manages python environments better than VSCode
+  - manages python environments with ease
   - allows me to seamless work between repos and playground environments for when I need to check things